MaquestiauxTraining/spa-0-100-eui/docs/Initialise-the-application.md

-Initialise the applications with eUI CLI
+Initialise the application with eUI CLI
 ========================================

 You need to open a command line.
 As being under windows, launch a PowerShell terminal.